 The Strengthening Families Georgia Training of Trainers

-August 15-16, 2023 from 9am to 4pm each day
+Two day Training from 9am to 4pm each day

 In-Person at Georgia State University’s Atlanta Campus

-Upon successful completion of this program trainers will be approved to provide SFG trainings on all Five Protective Factors and the SFG Overview (6 trainings total).
+Upon successful completion of this program, trainers will be approved to provide SFG trainings on all Five Protective Factors and the SFG Overview (6 trainings total).

 Sign up to receive future TOT announcements.